duyanghao/duyanghao.github.io/_posts/2017-9-7-Spark-on-k8s-executor-creation.md

       fetcher.shutdown()
 ```

-2、`Create SparkEnv using properties we fetched from the driver.`，如下：
+2、`Create SparkEnv using properties we fetched from the driver`，如下：

 ```scala
       // Create SparkEnv using properties we fetched from the driver.